UnicodeRogue/easy-peasy-bot/README.md

 You’ve built your first bot in Slack, and it’s not just a Hello World bot—it’s a Hi World and Greetings World bot too!

-At this point you will probably want to start doing more sophisticated things, like making requests to external services, so your bot can respond with timely and useful information (depending on what your bot does, of course).
+At this point you might want to start doing more sophisticated things, like making requests to external services, so your bot can respond with timely and useful information (depending on what your bot does, of course).
 There’s a lot more to Botkit than this!
 You can learn more about Botkit’s awesome features by simply perusing the [Botkit documentation](http://howdy.ai/botkit/docs/).

 Once you’ve got your bot developed to your liking, it is ready to be deployed to your own hosting framework.
 No other configuration is necessary, except storing the token and desired port in environment variables.